Aetherys-sudo/OSSU-courses/README.md

 We so far have:<br/>
 SPD (Systematic Program Design) - Solutions to all the problems + Final Projects ✅ <br/>
 Programming Languages A - Final Test done ✅<br/>
-Programming Languages B - Homework 4 done<br/>
+Programming Languages B - Final Test done ✅<br/>